morko/haxroomie/README.md

 ## Using own HHM config

 Haxroomie supports loading the options from a [Haxball Headless Manager configuration file](https://github.com/saviola777/haxball-headless-manager#preparing-your-configuration).
 However there should rarely be a reason to do this.
-The files have couple requirements to work with Haxroomie (see [https://github.com/morko/haxroomie#hhm-config-requirements](HHM config requirements)).
+The files have couple requirements to work with Haxroomie (see [HHM config requirements](https://github.com/morko/haxroomie#hhm-config-requirements)).

 To pass the HHM configuration file from command line:
 ```sh